+ Learn from Grammy-winning pop artist Kimbra how to harness the full creative potential of your voice in song. Check out her course.

 But loop stations are also highly useful in a live performance, and some artists have built their reputations around incorporating creative and mystifying live looping techniques into their acts.

-Now, while at some point we may cover a wider range of artists and instrumentalists that use live looping, today I’m going to focus solely on vocalists.
-The human voice box is capable of creating such a diverse spectrum of sounds, textures, and tones, loop pedals help to bring them out and expand vocal possibilities.
+At some point we may cover a wider range of artists and instrumentalists that use live looping, but today I’m focusing solely on vocalists.
+The human voice box is capable of creating such a diverse spectrum of sounds, textures, and tones — loop pedals help to bring them out and expand vocal possibilities.
 Richard Strauss once said that the human voice “is the most beautiful of instrument of all, but the most difficult to play.”